-A structure will not include the following: flagpoles; athletic field light poles; ornamental wells; tents, trailer coaches, wheeled vehicles; retaining walls not over seven feet (7') high that are not considered a shoreline flood and erosion control structure, fences not over seven feet (7') high; utility mains, lines, and underground utilities; yard and play equipment and one (1) landing per residence for the purpose of access to air and sunlight totaling not more than thirty square feet (30 s.f.) in conjunction with a minimum size Building Code compliant access ramp or minimum sized residential elevator and shaft for the purpose of handicapped accessibility; residential utility platforms; platforms, patios, or decks not more than six (6") inches above existing grade and not over any basement or story below and platforms, patios or decks more than six (6") inches above existing grade and not over any basement or story below when the Applicant can demonstrate that the fill/grade change is associated only with the installation of a Health Code compliant septic system.
+A structure will not include the following: flagpoles; athletic field light poles; ornamental wells; tents, trailer coaches, wheeled vehicles; retaining walls not over seven feet (7') high that are not considered a shoreline flood and erosion control structure, fences not over seven feet (7') high; utility mains, lines, and underground utilities; yard and play equipment, above-ground portable hot tub, inflatable or metal pools of less than four hundred square feet (400 s.f.) when located on a lot no longer than one-hundred twenty (120) days in one calendar year, one (1) storage shed of one-hundred twenty (120) s.f. or less per lot when the shed is ten feet (10') or less in height and located at least two feet (2') from a property line on blocks or gravel (2 or more sheds on a lot are both considered structures and both count towards building/structure coverage) and the second shed will meet accessory structure setbacks, and one (1) landing per residence for the purpose of access to air and sunlight totaling not more than thirty square feet (30 s.f.) in conjunction with a minimum size Building Code compliant access ramp or minimum-sized residential elevator and shaft for the purpose of handicapped accessibility; steps and a landing for building egress when the size does not exceed the minimum Building Code requirement, residential utility platforms; platforms, patios, or decks not more than six (6") inches above existing grade and not over any basement or story below and platforms, patios or decks more than six (6") inches above existing grade and not over any basement or story below when the Applicant can demonstrate that the fill/grade change is associated only with the installation of a Health Code compliant septic system.